lmangall/Shell_implementation/README.md

 # minishell

-Handle ’ (single quote) which should prevent the shell from interpreting the meta- characters in the quoted sequence.

-•Handle " (double quote) which should prevent the shell from interpreting the meta- characters in the quoted sequence except for $ (dollar sign).

-cat > lol.c
-gives the prompt 3 times

-cat lol.c | cat > lol.c

-ls>lol.c
-does not work without whitespaces (works with)

-are some thing missing in our env ?
-We don't have USER as instance...

 ### TO DO SIMPLE
 - [x] change the for loop to a while in do_env_builtin           ++ aded colors
 - [x] in func check_and_builtins : should "cd" also return (-1) ?          => it should otherwise it get parsed and goes to execve